4DimK/Prusa-MINI-bear-Z10-mod/README.md

 ## ---------------Work in Progress---------------

-`Currently working on slicer profile and -if not possible- limited firmware changes`
+`Currently working on slicer profiles`

 ## Table of Contents
 1. [Introduction](#Introduction)